OpenCTI-Platform/docs/docs/usage/workbench.md

 ## Operation

 Workbenches are automatically generated upon the import of a file through an import connector.
 When an import connector is initiated, it scans files for recognizable entities and subsequently creates a workbench.
 All identified entities are placed within this workbench for analyst reviews.
+Alternatively, analysts have the option to manually create a workbench by clicking on the "+" icon at the bottom right of the "Data import and analyst workbenches" window.

 ![Overview of workbench](assets/overview-of-workbench.png)